Skip to main content

 A Medicare Advantage (Part C) plan combines Original Medicare Part A (hospital insurance) and Part B (medical insurance) in one plan.
 It usually includes prescription drug coverage and may offer additional benefits such as dental, vision and fitness, often at no additional premium charge.

-Is it different from Original Medicare?
+Is Medicare Advantage different from Original Medicare?

 Yes.
 Original Medicare plans come directly from the federal government.
 Medicare Advantage plans are offered by private insurance companies.

-Is it different from Medicare Supplement insurance?
+Is Medicare Advantage different from Medicare supplement insurance?

 Yes.
 Medicare supplement insurance, also called Medigap, is also available from private insurance companies.
 Medigap adds to Original Medicare while Medicare Advantage replaces it.

-Is it different from Medicare Part D?
+Is Medicare Advantage different from Medicare Part D?

 Yes.
 Medicare prescription drug (Part D) plans are generally used in addition to Original Medicare.
 Most Medicare Advantage plans also include prescription drug benefits.